 I didn’t have any issues with those guests during my shift.
 In fact, they spoke very highly of me, and how well I treated them.
 It turns out smiling at people, and being nice to them works.
 Who knew?
-I know the water throwing was partly due to the fact that rooms were not ready, but I am willing to bet that her shitty attitude played a big roll in their decision to throw the water at her.
+I know the water throwing was partly because rooms were not ready, but I am willing to bet that her shitty attitude played a big roll in their decision to throw the water at her.
 I would have immediately apologized to them for the inconvenience, and then I would have given them each a gift card from the drawer; you know, the ones we hand out when we screw-up and want to make people happy again.
 They could have gone out for a free cup of coffee, or a sandwich, and we would have been able to put a rush on getting those rooms ready.
 But, that’s just me.
 She tends to say… “Sorry, we can’t do anything about it…” Then she stops caring about customer service.

-There were people partying in the dining room.
+People were partying in the dining room.
 I asked if it was a hockey team.
 It turned out they were all family members of a corporate manager.
 She was pissed at them because as they started showing up to check-in, they all started demanding free room upgrades.
 They only paid $59 for their rooms, and we still had all of our priority members to deal with.
 Members get the free upgrades.
 Family members of the corporate boss get discounts.
 On top of that, we nearly sold-out, and the suites were all taken.
 She told everyone there were no upgrades available.
 So they threatened to call the big boss.
 They were trying to use the boss as a threat.
-She didn’t budge, because there literally were no suites to give them.
+She didn’t budge because there literally were no suites to give them.
 They made the calls, and he was forced to remind them that a hotel that is nearly sold out will have a limited number of available upgrades.
 When that didn’t work for them, they decided to have a fit because there is no microwave in the dining room.
-We have one that we can put in there when needed, but we don’t normally keep one there due to us not having a proper display for it.
-She offered it, and put it on a counter.
-That was all good, but still they called the boss to complain about the issue.
-Note to self… look online for a small display table with wheels, so we can put our microwave in the dining room for guests.
-When I am not being an instigator, I am a pretty good problem solver.
+We have one that we can put in there when needed, but we don’t usually keep one there due to us not having a proper display for it.
+She offered it and put it on a counter.
+That was all good, but still, they called the boss to complain about the issue.
+Note to self… look online for a small display table with wheels so we can put our microwave in the dining room for guests.
+When I am not an instigator, I am a pretty good problem solver.

 By the time I arrived, they were all happy… until someone wanted a key to someone else’s room.
-“I just need to get in the room because that’s were all the drinks are, and she hasn’t arrived yet.”
+“I just need to get in the room because that’s where all the drinks are, and she hasn’t arrived yet.”
 Said the drunk guy.

 “I can only give you a key if your name is attached to the room.”
-Said my co-worker.
+Said, my co-worker.

 “What’s your name?”
 I asked.
 He gave us his name.